explorigin/es6-externs/README.md

-# ES6 Features for Javascript
+# ES6 Externs for Haxe

-This project is an experiment to see how many ES6 features can be supported by Haxe purely with macros.
+This project provides externs for ES6 data structures and Haxe-integration tools.

 ## Run tests